 The YMCA has been teaching swim lessons for over 100 years.
 Although many other agencies and organizations offer swim lessons, the difference is this: The Y uses programs as a vehicle to deliver its mission, which is to put Christian principles into practice through programs that build a healthy spirit, mind, and body for all.
 The YMCA swim lesson program is designed to ensure students’ safety, provide students with regular, progressive success, and make the learning process enjoyable.

-Recently, the YMCA of the USA launched a new swim lesson program curriculum, which will be fully implemented at the Central YMCA in January 2017.
-While the strokes are not changing, the method of delivering the curriculum is.
-One of the most noticeable elements of the new Swim Lesson program is the names of the classes… the cute fish names will be replaced by letter stages for parent/child classes, and numeric stages for preschool and youth classes.
+Recently, the YMCA of the USA launched a new swim lesson program curriculum, which was fully implemented at the Central YMCA in January 2017.
+While the strokes have not changing, the method of delivering the curriculum has.
+One of the most noticeable elements of the new Swim Lesson program is the names of the classes… the cute fish names have been replaced by letter stages for parent/child classes, and numeric stages for preschool and youth classes.

-Beginning with the Winter 1 session in January, you will see more group practice versus one-on-one practice, which will give your child more swim time (and less time waiting for a turn).
+With the new format, you will see more group practice versus one-on-one practice, which allows your child more swim time (and less time waiting for a turn).
 You will also see more games, which have been designed to allow students to practice the skills they are learning while having fun at the same time.

 Confused by the new classifications?
 Don’t know the difference between a #1 and a #4?
 Click on the image to the right to read about the new swim stage levels.
 You’ll be an expert in no time!